andreadidio98/CPP_VU/index.md

 ```

 The code snippet above, asks the user to input a number and based on the number outputs a string to standard out stating what kind of value was given by the user.
 Note how the last statement (**else**) does not need another condition testing if *value \> 0* because that is our only remaining option.
-The above example shows all three combinations of if statements (if, else if and else), The if statement however, can be used on its own without else and else if.
+The above example shows all three combinations of if statements (**if**, **else if** and **else**), The if statement however, can be used on its own without else and else if.
+The curly braces (*{}*) define a **scope** in C++.
+For example, if the input is "-1", the only code that is executed is that within the scope of the if statement having the condition "*value \< 0*" will be executed, i.e., "Your input is a negative number" will be printed to the console.

+## Switch Statement